1234sv/dpdk-draft-compressdev/doc/guides/prog_guide/compressdev_lib.rst

 			/**< decompress xform */
 		};
 	};

 Compression API Stateless operation
 ------------------------------------

 An op is processed stateless if it has
 - op_type set to RTE_COMP_OP_STATELESS
 - flush value set to RTE_FLUSH_FULL or RTE_FLUSH_FINAL
 (required only on compression side),
 - All-of the required input in source buffer

 When all of the above conditions are met, PMD initiates stateless processing and releases acquired resources after processing of current operation is complete.
 Application can enqueue multiple stateless ops in a single burst and must attach priv_xform handle to such ops.

 priv_xform in Stateless operation
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 priv_xform is PMD internally managed private data that it maintain to do stateless processing.
-priv_xforms are intialized with xfrom by an application via making call to ``rte_comp_priv_xform_create``,
+priv_xforms are initialized with xfrom by an application via making call to ``rte_comp_priv_xform_create``,
 at an output PMD returns an opaque priv_xform reference with flag set to SHAREABLE or
 NON_SHAREABLE.
 If PMD support SHAREABLE priv_xform, then application can attach same priv_xform with
 many stateless ops at-a-time.
 If not, then application need to create as many priv_xforms as many are
 expected in flight.